'What's the matter, Mr. Frodo?' said Sam.

 - The immortal centaur Chiron was accidentally shot by one of Heracles' deadly arrows, which happened to be covered in Hydra blood.
 The venom kept the wound from ever healing, and caused such excruciating pain that Chiron willingly gave up his immortality and died to be rid of it.

 - En route to Troy, Achilles wounded Telephus.
 It would not heal, and Telephus learned from an oracle that it had to be healed by the one who inflicted them.
 Achilles refused because he has no ability to heal.
-Fortunately, Odysseus deduces that scraping off pieces of a spear onto the wound will do it, because it was spear-inflicted.
+Fortunately, Odysseus deduces that scraping off pieces of a spear onto the wound will do it because it was spear-inflicted.

-- In The Gospels the Resurrection healed all of Jesus's other wounds, but not the ones inflicted by the Crucifixion on his wrists, ankles, side and head, which is why Thomas was able to place his finger inside them.
+- In The Gospels the Resurrection healed all of Jesus's other wounds, but not the ones inflicted by the Crucifixion on his wrists, ankles, side, and head, which is why Thomas was able to place his finger inside them.

-- Arthurian stories:
+- Arthurian Legend:

-- Usually, the "Fisher King" (or a similar character) has wounds that won't heal except through divine intervention, tied to the fulfillment of a certain condition.
-For example, in Wolfram of Eschenbach's Parzifal the eponymous knight meets Anfortas, the King of the Grail, now nicknamed the Fisher King, who suffers from a never healing wound in his genital area, due to him being unfaithful.
+- Usually, the Fisher King (or a similar character) has wounds that won't heal except through divine intervention, tied to the fulfillment of a certain condition.
+For example, in Wolfram von Eschenbach's Parzival the eponymous knight meets Anfortas, the King of the Grail, now nicknamed the Fisher King, who suffers from a never healing wound in his genital area, due to him being unfaithful.
 The wound would be healed and Anfortas released from his duty as King (since he had become unworthy) if a visitor would simply have enough compassion to ask what his suffering is.
 Parzifal doesn't get it first.
 On his second visit he is wiser, asks and becomes the new King of The Grail.
 In Arthurian scholarship, this kind of wound is also referred to as the Dolorous Stroke. — Some interpretations, however, explain the cause of the Fisher King's suffering as crippling or disfiguring scars rather than permanently open wounds.

-- In some variants of Tristan and Isolde, he killed her uncle and received a cursed wound, such that he had to go to Ireland to have it healed.
+- In some variants of Tristan and Iseult, he killed her uncle and received a cursed wound, such that he had to go to Ireland to have it healed.
 In other variants of Sir Galahad, a wounded knight is brought to Camelot and the knights learn that he's under a curse: only when the best knight in the world searches his wound will he recover.
 This proves to be Galahad.

 - Dungeons & Dragons: